Our services

 - Has the government banned the use of combustible materials in cladding on blocks of flats?

-- What are interim safety measures?
+- What are interim safety measures in the Building Safety Act?

 Fire doors